dacodekid/dacodekid.com/content/gist/business-analysis/inputs-outputs/elicitation-preparation-materials.md

 Question: In what way do Elicitation Preparation Materials interact with the process of creating and analyzing models?
 A: They are irrelevant to the modeling process
-B: They help structure the discussion and provide context for model creation
+B: They organize discussion and provide context for modeling
 C: They solely focus on the financial aspects of modeling
 D: They dictate the final model design without any alterations
 Answer: B